armandosneto/gatez-backend/README.md

 ## How to run

 Run the server in dev mode by running `yarn dev` in the root of the project.
 By default the server will listen on port 15001 and all changes will trigger a restart.
 A default database containing the premade (official) levels will be copied to the correct database directory.
 If you do not wish to use it, create a fresh database by running `yarn prisma migrate dev`.
-These premade levels are only available in Brazilian Portuguese for now, but we'll work on adding multi language support for every level.
+These premade levels are only available in English and Brazilian Portuguese for now, but we'll work on a way so that users can suggest and help with translations.

 You'll also need to create a .env file in the project root.
 It must contain a JWT token key, in the form: